Published on March 19th, 2013 | by Patricia0

 Growing up, my mom was a vacuum fanatic.
 I don’t think we had a broom in the house, in fact.
 When I moved into my first apartment, I realized that the beautiful wood floors needed a little special treatment, and that my mother’s old vacuum that she gave to me just wouldn’t do.

 Wood flooring requires delicacy.
 No harsh chemicals, no scraping, no abrasives.
 Vacuums meant for carpets can seriously damage your wood floors.
 So do you have to abandon vacuuming altogether?
 No way!
 The focus of a hardwood floor vacuum should be finesse rather than power.
 The good news is we have gone ahead and done some leg work for you.
-Here is the list of best vacuum for hardwood floors.
-Read on to see which is best for you.
-Alternatively, you can check out our Vacuum Cleaners Comparison Chart for all-around best vacuum cleaners.
+These are five absolutely top-notch hardwood floor vacuum cleaners that are purposely built to tackle your cleaning jobs.
+Remember to also check out our Vacuum Cleaners Comparison Chart for all-around best vacuum cleaners.

 In short, I love this vacuum.
 It’s an all purpose vacuum, but it’s also light and most of its attachments work well with hardwood floors.